NCBI-Hackathons/Clustering-autism-phenotypes-by-automated-text-analysis/README.md

 ![Workflow](assets/phenoclass_workflow.jpg "Phenoclass Workflow")

-1. INPUT: Collect user-supplied query.
+1. INPUT: Collect user-supplied query e.g. "autism" and additional clustering parameters.
-2. Extract abstracts from NCBI's PubMed database.
+2a.
+Extract abstracts and keywords from the result of NCBI's PubMed query.
-3a.
-Use LDA (or other natural language processing method) to extract topics from each abstract.
+2b.
+Load dictionary to tokenize abstracts for clustering and cluster-metadata analysis.
-3b.
-Perform text-processing (maybe just stemming and tokenization) to extract segments/tokens.
+3. Perform text-processing (maybe just stemming and tokenization) to extract segments/tokens.
 4. OUTPUT: Output disease-specific clusters based on co-occurrence of topics/tokens/segments.
 5. Analysis of output clusters.